jelocodes/jelocodes.github.io/_posts/2017-09-10-weekend_sinatra_project_scrapsauce_or_making_leftovers_useful_again.markdown

 }
 ```

 The function first puts the desired elements of the JSON 'recipe' object that we want to save into variables, then sends the data through a post request to the route *'/recipes/new'* using AJAX.
-We then run browser alerts to test whether the action was successful.
+For testing purposes, we also run browser alerts to test whether the action was successful or not.

-Upon success, the Sinatra route handles the sent data on the back-end and creates our Recipe object.
-It also updates the newly created Recipe object with a user_id, pairing it with the current logged-in User (who's id has been stored in the browser session's user_id key).
+On success, the Sinatra route handles the data that it receives to create our Recipe object.
+It also updates the newly created Recipe object with a user_id value identical to the id of the currently logged-in User by using the browser session's user_id value.

 ```
 class RecipeController < ApplicationController